Lakeland Horticultural Society

 Members are able to benefit from the LHS aim of furthering the science, practice and art of horticulture in a number of ways.
 Two issues of The Lakeland Gardener, a carefully researched, written and illustrated publication, containing articles on a range of horticultural topics, some directly related to Holehird, others more general, are sent to members each year.
 Three issues of a separate Newsletter containing Society news and details of future events are also distributed.

 The Library at Holehird is one of the best-stocked horticultural libraries in the north of England, with approximately 2000 books and 20 journals available for members to read and borrow.
 Additional resources include a range of digital microscopes, as well as computers and a printer for the use of all members.

 LHS members are invited to join a number of garden tours each year.
 These range from day trips to longer tours in the UK and abroad.
-In 2017 tours have been organised to West Wales and Yunnan, China.
+Recent examples include tours to West Wales and Yunnan, China.

 LHS hosts a series of monthly lectures on a variety of gardening-related topics at the Marchesi Centre in Windermere from October to March each year.
 These lectures are open to the public but a second series of mini-lectures at Holehird from April to September is offered to LHS members only.